 In 2017, there were 13,382 crashes that caused injuries to pedestrians in California, according to the 2017 Annual Report from the Statewide Integrated Traffic Records System.
 It's shocking that so many pedestrians were injured in one year, but the reality is that many drivers act with negligence when they're distracted or speeding.

 Suffering in an accident, and then paying for medical bills, is physically, emotionally, and financially draining.
 No one should have to experience this on their own, and negligent drivers should be held accountable for their actions.
-I’ve worked in the Los Angeles County court system for years and I’m committed to providing personalized attention to each client.
-My clients know that Paul D. Fitzgerald, Attorney At Law is proud to represent them.
+I've worked in the Los Angeles County court system for years and I'm committed to providing personalized attention to each client.
+My clients know that Fitzgerald Law is proud to represent them.
 I serve clients in Glendale, California and nearby communities in all personal injury matters.

 After a pedestrian accident, several key laws need to be considered when determining who was liable for the accident.

 Right of Way Law